Ogre is known as The God of

 of his moves were

-borrowed from other characters' fighting styles.
-Visually, he's a
+borrowed from other characters' movesets.
+Visually, he's a naturally intriguing, original

-Tekken!
-As a boos of SFXT, Ogre was a fitting choice.
-I'm not a huge
+their "unique" interpretation of the design.
+As a boss of SFXT, Ogre was a fitting choice...

-It's true that he shares many moves from other fighters in that game, but that's
+character visually.
+Ogre still shares many moves from other fighters in TTT2, but that's

-actually part of his design in terms of story. ;) He also has some "old
+actually part of his design in terms of story (and a distinguishable part of his

-school" moves, which is definitely a fan service for veteran players.
+school" animations in TTT2, which is actually a fan service for veteran players.

 Style / Moveset